The 2024/25 Creative Writing Competition Supported by the All Ireland Scholarships

 Did you enter last year's Short Story Competition?

-Is your submission an edited resubmission from last year or a new short story?
+Is your submission an edited resubmission from last year or a new story?

 Required upload size: 0.01MB - 134.22MB